Benonking/Benonking/README.md

 # Hi there 👋, I'm Benon
 ## Full stack Software Developer
-I'm a passionate junior backend developer with a strong foundation in Python, Nodejs and SQL.
+I'm a passionate junior backend developer with a strong foundation in Python and frameworks, Nodejs and SQL.
 I have experience working with RESTful APIs, relational databases, and server-side frameworks such as Flask and Express.
 I am always eager to learn new technologies and programming languages and stay up-to-date with the latest industry trends.
 I have a keen eye for detail, am committed to writing clean and maintainable code, and am constantly looking for ways to improve my coding practices.

 **Want to know more about me** 👉 [**Checkout my portfolio**](https://)